Buffer Fringe Performing Arts Festival 2023: Celebrating 10 Years Fringe

 Implemented by the Home for Cooperation since 2014, Buffer Fringe recognizes its unique responsibility to contribute in peacebuilding efforts, and as such, this year through the theme of ‘Turning Point’, invites artists to creatively respond to the question: ‘What comes next?’.
 This query leads to several thought-provoking questions, such as what a turning point means for individuals, what change can bring, and how it resonates with us artistically, personally, and collectively.
 The Festival also explores how we can understand the self in an imagined future and how such a future could impact our individual and collective stories.
 Through this theme, BFPAF23 aspires to envision the embodiment of change using transformative objects and original methods and perspectives into our common future.

 Ahmad Baba, a participating artist from last year’s edition, is coming back this year to join the organizing team as the curator.
-The 2023 festival is building on the 2022 edition’s legacy of a collaborative curation model with an exciting collaboration on the Festival’s first day with Visual Voices, at the Home for Cooperation.
-The Festival will continue on the second day at the Common Room of Prozak Kafeneio and finish on the third day at Rustem Bookstore with a closing party.
+The 2023 festival is building on the 2022 edition’s legacy of a collaborative curation model with an exciting collaboration with Visual Voices, represented by Eleni Angastiniotou.

 Buffer Fringe Performing Arts Festival benefits from a financial support offered by the Embassy of USA in Cyprus, the KYPRIA grant and a grant under the Active Citizens Fund through the EEA and Norway Grants 2014-2021, financed by Norway, Iceland and Liechtenstein.